unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

 Drawing can be performed with these methods:

  * [DrawReport](#the-drawreport-type) draw(viewport, scrollX, maxValue) - draw the *ChunkView* in the given viewport at the given offset.
 The maxValue argument helps determine how vertically stretched the content should be; it specifies the primary value that should correspond to data points which take up the full height of the canvas viewport.
 The *ChunkView* is responsible for clipping itself inside of the specified viewport.

+The handoff mechanism is implemented through the following method:

+ * *void* handoff(lastChunkView) - tell the *ChunkView* about the previous *ChunkView* to be drawn in the calling *ContentView*.
+If a *ContentView* intends to call this, it should do so before drawing the *ChunkView* for the first time.

 # Events